 Approval of APTA Courses for State License Renewal

-APTA CEUs are accepted by all state physical therapy licensure boards, as allowed by the type of course requirements in state regulations.
+APTA CEUs are accepted by most state physical therapy licensure boards, as allowed by the type of course requirements in state regulations.
 For example, content related to practice management is not accepted by the state of Pennsylvania.

 Continuing education requirements are regulated by the state boards of physical therapy.
 Each state licensing board has its own policies and procedures related to continuing education of its licensees.
 State boards of physical therapy place the responsibility on licensees to follow rules and regulations related to the practice of physical therapy and maintenance of licensure in their states.
 Licensees should verify acceptance of continuing education courses with their state licensing board by reviewing the relevant state practice act and/or administrative code.

-A small number of states require that APTA apply for pre-approval of courses including California, Nevada, Ohio, Oklahoma and Texas.
+A small number of states require that APTA apply for pre-approval of courses including California, Oklahoma and Texas.
 APTA obtains approval from these states.
 The approval codes for these states, when relevant, are listed within the course details pages.

 NOTE: APTA does not approve continuing education providers or courses.

 APTA is an Approved Provider through the California Physical Therapy Association Approved Continuing Education Program; APTA’s Approved Provider number is CPTA2018-2019.

 APTA Combined Sections Meeting and NEXT Conference CEUs and contact hours may be applied to Category II, Continuing Education Courses, as outlined in by the Colorado Board of Physical Therapy’s Professional Development Activities List on the board’s website.
 As such, 1 contact hour equals ½ point.
 Please see the information provided by the State Physical Therapy Board on Continuing Professional Competency.